akash01847/GitHub_Actions_Assignment_1/README.md

-Github Actions | Assignment 1:
+Github Actions | Assignment 3:

 Tasks to be performed in this assignment:
-1. Create a repository on GitHub with whatever name you may prefer.
-2. Add a dummy postman collection to it.
-3. The main objective would be to create a CI/CD pipeline that will run your postman collection using Newman, via GitHub Actions.
-If you want, you may use postman CLI if needed, it is up to you.
-4. Once created we need to generate the report as well.
-5. The generated report should be stored as an artifact.
-6. The artifact should get expired after 30 days.
+   1. This time, you are required to do the same thing that you did in Github Actions assignment 1
+   2. However, instead of a postman collection, you are required to push a project whose build tool is sbt instead of maven.
+   3. The logic of the project is not required, it should be working with “sbt” command, even if it prints “Hello world” only.
+The only ask is that there should be some output when “sbt clean compile” or some other sbt command is used.
-7. You will need to create a YAML file to configure the pipeline
+   4. Once the above steps are done.
+You need to create a separate job for this and run your project in the pipeline.
+   5. You may use the same GitHub repo that you used in the earlier assignment.
+However, create a separate branch for each of the GitHub assignments.